You can contribute to our ongoing efforts in Syria by donating to the Irish Red Cross Syria Appeal.

 Now more than ever, Syrians need our solidarity and support.

-As the needs of Syrians caught in the conflict continue to increase, so does the response of the Red Cross Red Crescent network.
+As the humanitarian needs of Syrians continue to increase, so does the response of the Red Cross Red Crescent network.

 80% of people in Syria gained access to clean water and sanitation through water projects supported by SARC.